LTheGreatest/ESOF_Project-Green_go/README.md

     <img src="docs/images/Prototype/Missions.jpg" alt="Sequence Diagram" style="width:300px">

 * **Profile Page:**
-  * **User Story:** As a user I want to access my user profile so that i can check my personal information.
+  * **User Story:** As a user I want to access my user profile so that I can check my personal information.
   * **Implementation:** The page only has the title and the menu bar already enables the user to access this page.
 However it doesn't have any of the main features implemented.
   * **Screenshot:**